Eliot-Roxbergh/examples/c_programming/examples/README.md

 **codeql** (see https://semgrep.dev/orgs/eliot-roxbergh/findings)

-TODO yes these code warnings get lost and the tests does not necessarily fail, need to manually check as is now.
+TODO yes these code warnings get lost and the tests does not necessarily fail, need to manually check (in these three places) as is now.

 ## Static Code Analysis